 No testing is required in Dominican Republic at this time, and we can use existing international test reports for the homologation process to obtain INDOTEL type approval.
 Technical documents will be reviewed and validated in the approval process.

-Local representation is not required in DR at this time and there are no labeling requirements that are currently enforced.
+Local representation is not required in the Dominican Republic at this time and there are no labeling requirements that are currently enforced.

 Dominican Republic has restrictions in some frequency bands (800MHz and 900MHz).
 LARCG will help determine if these restrictions apply to your equipment.